DaveMcEwan/dmppl/README.md

     extract information, or cleanup dodgy VCDs using the forgiving reader with strict writer.
   - svg2png - Simple wrapper around inkscape to export SVGs to PNGs.
+  - bindump - Dump byte content of files as numbers, similar to od,hexdump,xxd.

 Some experiments are given in `dmppl/experiments` which are likely not useful